browserengineering/book/book/accessibility.md

 * Built-in accessibility is possible because of the semantic and declarative nature of HTML.

+* There are many accessibility use cases, accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.

 * Accessibility features are a natural extension to the technology we've already introduced in earlier chapters.